 PART 1 – General area of study

-ITU T Study Group 13 is responsible for studies relating to the requirements, architectures, capabilities and application programming interfaces (APIs) as well as softwarization and orchestration of converged future networks (FN), including the application of machine learning technologies.
-It develops standards related to information-centric networking (ICN) and content-centric networking (CCN).
-Regarding IMT -2020 and beyond, it particularly focuses on non-radio related parts.
-Study Group 13's responsibility also includes IMT-2020 and beyond project management coordination across all ITU T study groups, and release planning.
+ITU T Study Group 13 is responsible for studies relating to the requirements, architectures, capabilities and application programming interfaces (APIs), softwarization, orchestration, and the application using AI including machine learning of future networks (FN).
+It develops standards related to information-centric networking (ICN).
+Regarding the IMT systems including IMT-2030, it particularly focuses on non-radio related parts.
+Study Group 13’s responsibility also includes project coordination on FNs across all ITU-T study groups, and release planning.
+Moreover, it includes the study on integration of computing and networking from the viewpoint of FN.

-It is also responsible for studies relating to future computing, including cloud computing and data handling in telecommunication networks.
-This covers capabilities and technologies from the network side to support data utilization, exchange, sharing, and data quality assessment and computing-aware networking, as well as end-to-end awareness, control and management of future computing, including cloud, cloud security and data handling.
+Study Group 13 is also responsible for studies relating to future computing, including cloud computing and data handling in telecommunication networks.
+This covers capabilities and technologies from the network side to support data utilization, exchange, sharing, and data quality assessment g, as well as end-to-end awareness, control and management of future computing, including cloud, cloud security and data handling.

-Study Group 13 studies aspects relating to fixed, mobile and satellite convergence for multi-access networks, mobility management, and enhancements to existing ITU T Recommendations on mobile communications, including the energy-saving aspects.
-It develops standards forquantum key distribution networks (QKDN) and related technologies.
-It further studies concepts and mechanisms to enable trusted ICT, including framework, requirements, capabilities, architectures and implementation scenarios of trusted network infrastructures and trusted cloud solutions in coordination with all study groups concerned.
+Study Group 13 studies aspects relating to fixed, mobile and satellite convergence for multi-access networks, including various kind of their management, and enhancements to existing ITU T Recommendations on mobile communications, including the energy-saving aspects.

+Study Group 13 develops standards for Quantum networks and their related technologies including networking aspects of quantum key distribution networks (QKDN).

+Study Group13 further studies concepts and mechanisms to enable trusted ICT, including framework, requirements, capabilities, architectures and implementation scenarios of trusted network infrastructures and trusted cloud solutions in coordination with all study groups concerned.
+In this context, digital asset treatment over FNs is a study target as well.

 PART 2 – Lead ITU-T Study Group in specific area of study

-SG13 Lead study group on future networks such as IMT-2020 networks and beyond (non-radio related parts) Lead study group on fixed-mobile convergence Lead study group on cloud computing Lead study group on machine learning
+SG13 Lead study group on future networks such as IMT systems including IMT-2030 networks (non-radio related parts) Lead study group on fixed-mobile and satellite convergence Lead study group on computing including cloud computing and data handling infrastructure including cloud Lead study group on artificial intelligence including machine learning for future networks

 Points of guidance to Study Group 13 in Annex B of WTSA Resolution 2